Fei-Trading/apifiny-connect/README.md

 UNOFFICIAL - USE THIS AT YOUR RISK

-Apifiny API Integration - One time integration, trade on 30+ (coinbase, huobi, binance, kucoin, FTX with low commission account)
+Apifiny API Integration - One time integration, trade on 30+ (coinbase, huobi, binance, kucoin, FTX with low commission account).

 This is used to connect and trade with Apifiny.com, which is a broker platform allowing trading multiple global exchanges with one single account.
 They also have a dashboard/GUI for transfer, deposit and withdrawal.